ichicho/Bluetooth-Multiboot/README.md

 This tutorial shows that how to configure your bluetooth devices in order to use them in multi-boot system without pairing them again.

 ## Principle
 Different OS generates new linkkey when pairing with your divice.
 We need to synchronize the linkkey saved in different OS.

 ## Tutorial
 1. Pair your bluetooth device in order of Ubuntu, Windows, macOS.
-(optional) Find and memorize MAC addresses of your bluetooth adapter and devices.
+   Find and memorize MAC addresses of your bluetooth adapter and devices.

 2. Extract linkkeys by following [this guide](https://github.com/ichicho/BT-LinkkeySync).
    Import linkkeys into Windows by using the method offered in the guide.